Action Corps Weekly Hero 2021

 The POW/MIA flag flying in the breeze

-MIA Update: The Defense POW/MIA Accounting Agency announced two burial updates and six identifications for service members who have been missing and unaccounted for from World War II, the Korean War, and the Vietnam War.
-Returning home for burial with full military honors are:
+MIA Update: The Defense POW/MIA Accounting Agency announced three identifications and five burial updates for service members who have been missing and unaccounted for from World War II and the Korean War.

 The VFW is not responsible for third-party content material that may be misleading, incomplete, erroneous, offensive, indecent or otherwise objectionable.